svasandani/dynamic-tags/README.md

   <br>
 </h1>
 <br>
-dynamic-tags is a library designed to supercharge your already existing DOM elements.
+<p class="corny" style="margin-bottom: 2px">dynamic-tags</p> is a library designed to supercharge your already existing DOM elements.
 Just assign any unique CSS class to your tags, and we take care of the rest.

 ## Demos